If you are in the market for a new range hood, you have probably heard the term “blower” thrown around a few times. But what is a range hood blower?

 - External blowers

 A local blower, sometimes referred to as an internal blower, is a blower that is located directly inside your range hood.
-Because this blower is located closer to your filters and your cooking area, it will be able to remove more undesired particles from the air in your kitchen.
-Due to it being located inside the range hood, it may be a little noisier than a remote or external blower.
+Because this blower is closer to your filters and your cooking area, it will be able to remove more undesired particles from the air in your kitchen.
+However, it is located inside the range hood, so it may be a little noisier than a remote or external blower.

-An inline blower, sometimes referred to as an inline fan, is a type of remote blower that is not located in the range hood itself but rather in your ductwork, between the range hood and the end of your ducting.
+An inline blower, sometimes referred to as an inline fan, is a remote blower not located in the range hood itself but in your ductwork, between the range hood and the end of your ducting.

-Hoods with inline blower motors are an excellent choice if you expect to have guests in your kitchen on a regular basis, or if you enjoy socializing with friends and family and want a quieter kitchen.
+Hoods with inline blower motors are an excellent choice if you expect guests in your kitchen regularly or if you enjoy socializing with friends and family and want a quieter kitchen.
 They provide less suction power but are much quieter.
-Even when operating at reduced power, these blowers can still exhaust up to 1300 CFM of air from your kitchen, which is more than enough for all types of cooking styles.
+Even when operating at reduced power, these blowers can still exhaust up to 1300 CFM of air from your kitchen, which is more than enough for all cooking styles.

 External blowers refer to a blower that’s located outside of the home.
 Blowers like these are most typically found on the roof.
-They are generally more expensive to install than local or inline blowers, but your kitchen will be far quieter.
-You might not hear the hood at all while it’s on.
+They are generally more expensive to install than local or inline blowers, but your kitchen will be quieter.
+Also, you might not hear the hood at all while it’s on.

 How powerful does my blower need to be?